 Go to the App Store or Google Play store to download Sunny.
 Sunny is free to download and is free to use on your phone.

 Sunny has been made so it can be used by everyone.
 Sunny is compliant to level AA of the Web Content Accessibility Guidelines 2.0.
 You can use a screen reader to access Sunny on IOS (iPhones) and Android phones.
 You can make the text in Sunny larger or smaller by using the accessibility settings on your phone.

 There are many ways to help promote Sunny.
 If you would like to help, find out more on 1800RESPECT’s Promote Sunny page.

-If you would like to talk to us directly about promoting Sunny, please email WWDA’s Communications Officer via email@example.com.
+If you would like to talk to us directly about promoting Sunny, please email WWDA’s Director of Media and Communications via email@example.com.